Federated Farmers & Brightstar proudly present the Primary Industries New Zealand Summit & Awards

-The Primary Industries New Zealand Summit and Awards brings together influential stakeholders and leaders from across of the primary sectors of New Zealand.
-Delivering strategic insights around future challenges and opportunities and celebrating our most successful and innovative primary industry producers and businesses.
+The Primary Industries New Zealand Summit and Awards continues to bring together influential stakeholders and leaders from across of the primary sectors of New Zealand.
+Delivering strategic insights and celebrating our most successful and innovative primary industry producers and businesses.

 Connect & Network